-The construction is very solid, there are not weak areas or strange angles.
+The construction is very solid, there are no weak areas or strange angles.
 The primary buttons are extremely easy to press and register click from any location or angle.
-The scroll wheel is nice to use. each step in the scroll wheel feel smooth and clean, without feeling as tho you have to force the wheel to turn.
+The scroll wheel is nice to use. each step in the scroll wheel feels smooth and clean, without feeling as tho you have to force the wheel to turn.

 The rubber coating on the scroll wheel is pretty thick and shouldn't wear out any time soon.

-The packaging included an extra set of feet for the mouse, they are about a millimeter thick.
+The packaging included an extra set of feet for the mouse, they are about a millimetre thick.
 I wouldn't expect the feet would need replacing for a long time.

 The download for the Hellion Configurator is was about 11.1MB, and the installation was very fast.
 There were no real decisions to make other than pressing next a few times.
 Once installed there is no restart required.

-Opening up the Hellions Configurator is just like all the other configuration software, double clicking on the small Leetion icon in the system try.
+Opening up the Hellions Configurator is just like all the other configuration software, double-clicking on the small Leetion icon in the system tray.

 1. Button assignment

 It should be noted that you cannot override the default profile or the DPI buttons actions on the back of the mouse.
-This is probably the only thing that doesn't makes sense in the overall picture.
-On the plus side they do give you a custom profile to tinker with.
+This is probably the only thing that doesn't make sense in the overall picture.
+On the plus side, they do give you a custom profile to tinker with.